xRollingRoyceX/yesNoThinking/README.md

 its a thought experement really. i hope its easy to understand.

-the Source code can be found in LogicalThinking.Java
+the Source Code can be found in LogicalThinking.java